 Mistake #1: Not focusing on one skill at a time

 It can be tempting to batch multiple skills together.
-But teaching several soft skills at the same time is way less effective than focusing on just one.
+But when implementing a soft skills training for employees teaching several soft skills at the same time is way less effective than focusing on just one.
 Indeed, when it comes to e-learning, less is often more.
 So, even if there’s some crossover between different skills, keep your course as focused and brief as possible.

 As with any kind of training, you need to decide first on your learning objectives.
 You can then use those objectives as a measure for keeping your content as tight as possible.
 Make sure also you limit the length of your course so that people can go through the material in one go.